 What will a VPN not protect you from?

 A VPN won’t be able to protect you if you click on malicious links or download infected files.
 It also won’t protect your device if it already has a virus or from any other offline threats.
-That’s why it’s best to use a VPN together with a reliable antivirus for optimal security.
+That’s why it’s best to use a VPN and a reliable antivirus for optimal security — you can get both with the Surfshark One subscription plan.